sinedied/devto-cli/README.md

 You can also add `DEVTO_REPO=<BRANCH>` in a `.env` file at the root of your repository.

-## Create a new GitHub repository synchronized with dev.to

-TODO + template repo

 ## Using frontmatter properties

 Any markdown file matching the specified input pattern and containing at least a `title` frontmatter property will be considered as an article and synchronized with dev.to.